bkcastro/sketch-cli/README.md

                 ...
 ```

-This method allows the parent sketch to act as a container to all child sketches.
+This method allows the parent sketch to act as a container.
 Usually used to continue a **theme**, but experiment with different forms, color, behavior, etc...

-Note: Folders named `sketch/` cannot hold iterations or other folders named `sketch/`, these folders are essentially leaf nodes.
+Note: Folders named `sketch/` cannot hold iterations or other folders named `sketch/`.

 ## Templates

-To start off a new sketch with a template use the flag `--template template_name` like so: `sketch --template 3D`.
+A new sketch can be created with a template by using the template flag like so: `sketch --template 3D`.

 To list all templates run the command `sketch templates`.